Parent page: Schematic Objects

 Panel page: Bus Entry Properties

-This method of editing uses the associated Bus Entry dialog and the Properties panel mode to modify the properties of a Bus Entry object.
+This method of editing uses the associated Properties panel mode to modify the properties of a Bus Entry object.

 After placement, the Bus Entry mode of the Properties panel can be accessed in one of the following ways: